springernature/vpat/nature.md

 <br><br>
 We make use of WAI-ARIA roles to support (named) landmarks, and use WAI-ARIA roles and properties when required for more complex functionality such as popup menus and dialogs.
 We do not use WAI-ARIA where it is not required.
 <br><br>
-Some parts of the checkout flow and the "My Account" pages contain unsemantic markup, including out-of-sequence headings and incorrectly-applied landmarks.
+Some parts of the checkout flow and the account management pages contain unsemantic markup, including out-of-sequence headings and incorrectly-applied landmarks.
 We are actively working to find and repair these problems.
 <br><br>
 Some functionality may omit required WAI-ARIA roles, states, or attributes, or misuse WAI-ARIA markup and techniques.
 When we become aware of content with these problems, we immediately take steps to repair the issues.
 <br><br>